Quilt Preparation Instructions and Agreement

 - For your convenience, I have a pick up service through The Iowa Quilt Block, 325 5th St, West Des Moines, Iowa (Valley Junction).
-I drop off completed quilts and pick up quilts to be quilted, every Tuesday (weather permitting), normally between 10:00 am and 2:00 pm.
+I drop off completed quilts and pick up quilts to be quilted, every Tuesday (weather permitting), normally between 10:00 am and 11:00am.
 Please feel free to visit their website: The Iowa Quilt Block.
 If the West Des Moines Public Schools are closed due to weather, they will also be closed.
-You may also follow them on Facebook for bad weather announcements as well.
+You may also follow them on Facebook for bad weather/Covid announcements as well.

 Preparing your Quilt To Ship: